themusicman/predicated/README.md

 ## TODO

+- [ ] Better handle non-terminal conditions when predicates are malformed
+- [ ] Add debugger that displays all the conditions and their results
+- [ ] Update docs to include example of using Ecto to store the predicates
 - [ ] Implemented nested predicates in the query parser
+- [ ] More tests

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can